Ewan-Brown/Grid-Shooter/README.md

 Polygon collisions are handled through a custom class that splits them into triangles using an ear split process,

-Multithreading is ready to happen and i'm excited but it's going to be disgusting. probably.
+<b>Multithreading</b> is ready to happen and i'm excited but it's going to be disgusting. probably.

-Current features:
+Current features: \n
--a player controlled ship
+-a player controlled ship \n
--2 kinds of enemies (2 more half made but i've been waiting to finish the framework to add those in) -flexible ship/enemy design
+-2 kinds of enemies (2 more half made but i've been waiting to finish the framework to add those in) \n -flexible ship/enemy design \n
--Particle effects (A handful implemented, many more unused as of yet) -An intro screen with controls
+-Particle effects (A handful implemented, many more unused as of yet) \n -An intro screen with controls \n
 -Zooming!
-(L/R arrows)
+(L/R arrows) \n
--Infinite procedural levels
+-Infinite procedural levels \n
--A score
+-A score \n
--Procedural Upgrades as rewards
+-Procedural Upgrades as rewards \n
--Reset everything on death
+-Reset everything on death\n
--Bullets and missiles
+-Bullets and missiles\n

-WIP:
+\n
+WIP:\n
--Better(more varied) upgrades
+-Better(more varied) upgrades\n
--Porting from Graphics2D to OpenGL 3/4 with JOGL Wrapper. <------ THIS IS THE BIG ONE (Testing for this is located in my OpenGlShips repo)
+-Porting from Graphics2D to OpenGL 3/4 with JOGL Wrapper. <------ THIS IS THE BIG ONE (Testing for this is located in my OpenGlShips repo)\n
--Some more particle effects
+-Some more particle effects\n
--Multithreaded

-Planned:
+-Multithreaded\n
+\n
+Planned:\n
--More ships + a player ship selection
+-More ships + a player ship selection\n
--An intro screen with settings (And with ship selection) -A pointshop? (cosmetic? it is supposed to be a hardmode game) -Many more enemies
+-An intro screen with settings (And with ship selection)\n -A pointshop? (cosmetic? it is supposed to be a hardmode game)\n -Many more enemies\n
--Way too many effects
+-Way too many effects\n
+\n

-Terrible ideas:
+Terrible ideas:\n
-Format and tag this readme so it's legible and looks nice An in game menu????
-WITH OPENGL???
+Format and tag this readme so it's legible and looks nice\n An in game menu????
+WITH OPENGL???\n
 MULTIPLAYER?
-What is a socket please help me
+What is a socket please help me\n
-Client ship-designing
+Client ship-designing\n
 SHIP ANIMATIONS BUT WITH POLYGONS?
-COULD MAYBE LOOK VAGUELY COOL (OR JUST SHIT)?
+COULD MAYBE LOOK VAGUELY COOL (OR JUST SHIT)?\n